Click on images for more information

 |

 Miscommunication has led to military defeats, the loss of spacecraft, and—even more tragically—airplane crashes and other accidents.
 It plays a role in road rage and social media feuds.
 It haunts the courtroom, the boardroom, and the singles bar.
-FAILING TO COMMUNICATE includes dozens of such examples and explains them in light of what researchers have discovered about how communication works—and why it so often fails.
+FAILURE TO COMMUNICATE includes dozens of such examples and explains them in light of what researchers have discovered about how communication works—and why it so often fails.

 |